 Just noting here that Professor Liébault’s work was known to members of the TS.
 Colonel Olcott visited him in 1891: see

-Rev James Tuckey’s wide-ranging family pedigree can be read online at www.corkpastandpresent.ie.
-It’s a reproduction of the original article, which was published in the Journal of the Cork Historical and Archaeological Society, issue of 1919.
+Rev James Tuckey’s wide-ranging family pedigree can be read online at www.corkpastandpresent.ie IF you’ve got time to spare to find it!
+It’s much easier to do what I was doing when I came across it: googling using Tuckey + pedigree.
+Then, it’s more or less the first response in the queue.
+The Rev James’ original article was published in the Journal of the Cork Historical and Archaeological Society, issue of 1919.
 For Colonel James Grove White of Kilbyrne, after whom the Rev James Tuckey seems to have been named, see p247.
 Some members of the Grove White family also appear in www.thepeerage.com.